Cybersecurity-Research-Lab/linux-roadmap/docs/Module-01-Foundations/06-Creating-and-Managing-files.md

 ---

 #  What's Next?

-Now that you know how to organize files and directories, it's time to understand **who can access them**.
+Now that you know how to create, organize, and manage files, it's time to learn how to **edit** them.

-In the next module, you'll learn:
+In the next lesson, you'll learn:

+* Why Linux uses terminal-based text editors.
+* The differences between Nano and Vim.
+* How to create and edit text files.
-* Linux users and groups.
+* How to save and exit safely.
-* File ownership.
-* Read, write, and execute permissions.
+* Basic Vim modes and commands.
-* Permission notation.
-* The `chmod` command.
-* The `chown` command.
-* Why permissions are critical for Linux security.
+* Why text editors are essential for Linux administration and cybersecurity.

 ---